SingTel Q3 net profit rises on strength of regional affiliates

-SINGAPORE Feb 13 Singapore Telecommunications Ltd beat forecasts with a 6 percent rise in third-quarter net profit, as strength in its regional affiliates helped overcome the negative impact of a volatile foreign currency market.
+SINGAPORE Singapore Telecommunications Ltd (STEL.SI) beat forecasts with a 6 percent rise in third-quarter net profit, as strength in its regional affiliates helped overcome the negative impact of a volatile foreign currency market.

-Southeast Asia's largest telecommunications operator posted a net profit for the Oct.-Dec. quarter of S$872 million ($688.62 million), beating an average forecast of $857 million by five analysts polled by Reuters.
+Southeast Asia's largest telecommunications operator posted a net profit for the October-December quarter of S$872 million, beating an average forecast of $857 million by five analysts polled by Reuters.

 Its earnings before interest, taxes, depreciation and amortisation (EBITDA) were nearly flat from a year earlier at S$1.26 billion.